mmmirrra/mmmirrra.github.io/_posts/2024-03-25-UniversityMathematics-computerProgram.markdown

   - paid : Mathematica, Maple, Wolflam Alpha

 - Maxima : Software created in 1987 based on Macsyma
-- wxMaxima : Software in the form of graphical user interfaces (GUI) to make Maxima easy to use
+- wxMaxima : Software in the form of graphical user interface (GUI) to make Maxima easy to use

 #### wxMaxima practice